SmolakK/HuMobi/README.md

 ### Collective metrics

 #### Distribution of travelling distances
+Calculates the distribution of travelling distances for each user. `bin_size` or `n_bins` can be determined for the output distribution.
 ```
 dist = dist_travelling_distance(df_sel)
 ```

 #### Pairwise comparison of flows
+Calculates the number of flows for each aggregation cell.
+Using `flows_type` - `all` flows, only `incoming` or only `outgoing` flows can be counted.
 ```
 pairwise_flows = flows(df_sel, flows_type='all')
 ```

 ## Data generation routines